Monday, January 4, 2010

 How do you make a character?

 Before you begin the character creation process, please take a moment to think about your character.
 The world of Steampunk Crescendo is a vibrant one with lots of potential for stories and conflict.
+The Mastermind has already told you what the Antagonist is going to be trying to do.
 What kind of character would be fun for you to play in this environment?
 What are they like, what is their name?
 How do they survive, or even flourish in this harsh world?

 Once you have this all sorted out, please start a character sheet and fill in the following: